wp-plugins/wp-headlineanimator/wp-headlineanimator/readme.txt

 * no default config

 == Changes ==
+Version 1.0:
-1.0	- Let's assume I got my wishlist completed on that topic and the code
-	  isn't too ugly.
+- Let's assume I got my wishlist completed on that topic and the code isn't too ugly.

+Version 0.6:
-0.6	- Got rid of tmp path; we just write out our image
+- Got rid of tmp path; we just write out our image
 - cleanup
 - picture format support

+Version 0.5:
-0.5	- Upgrade to new GifMerge Class
+- Upgrade to new GifMerge Class
 - eliminating of direct DB Queries
 - code cleanups

+Version 0.4:
-0.4	- make use of polyglot_filter() for better Polyglot Support -> Multilanguage!!
+- make use of polyglot_filter() for better Polyglot Support -> Multilanguage!!
 - minior design fixes

+Version 0.3:
-0.3	- Use 5 Headlines, generate animated GIF
+- Use 5 Headlines, generate animated GIF
 - Make use of GifMerge.class.php

+Version 0.2:
-0.2	- Added date() to image and made it optional (thx to pcDummy)
+- Added date() to image and made it optional (thx to pcDummy)
 - Administrative interface
 - Code cleanup

+Version 0.1:
-0.1	- Added basic Support for Polyglot (hack)
+- Added basic Support for Polyglot (hack)

         - Initial release